ezetl/deep-learning-techniques-thesis/experiments/scene_recognition/README.md

    message.

-5. Once you have the list of images and have preprocessed them, it's time to create a LMDB database.
+5. Once you have the list of images and have preprocessed them, it's time to create a LMDB databases.
 There's a handy script in experiments/utils/create_lmdb.sh which takes a list of images/labels and creates a LMDB in a specified path by using Caffe tools.
 Run the script with the -h option to see the help message.
+You can also use the script ./create_SUN_lmdbs.sh which creates all the needed databases for this experiment automatically.
+   Please read the script and change the paths as needed.

 6. After you have created the LMDB, you can finetune the pretrained weights (Kitti, SF, AlexNet).
 In the folder ./prototxt you can find several networks